xinlingl/Identify-potential-biomarkers-of-pancreatic-cancer/README.md

 <br />

-Step 1: Download RNA-seq samples from normal and tumor tissues of pancreatic cancer patients and protein expression data of tumor tissues of pancreatic cancer patients from The Cancer Genome Atlas
+Step 1: Download RNA-seq samples from normal and tumor tissues of pancreatic cancer patients and protein expression data from tumor tissues of pancreatic cancer patients from The Cancer Genome Atlas

 <br />